JadwigaFR/r-package-scraper/README.md

 - Package validation.
 Validation of the fields and maybe some better formatting.
 - Package versioning.
 Recognize when a new version has been published of an indexed package and store new version without overwriting already indexed one.

-### Remarks
-I am used to working with rails application so I wanted to challenge myself by creating a bare ruby application.
-It took me a long time to work with gems I'm used to but outside the rails framework.
-I have been struggling with loading the application files properly at the right moment, I definitely need more practice with ruby without rails apps.

-I also found it challenging to work with the different file types, tars and gzs, finding a proper strategy for I/O keeping the performance in mind.